SMThapa/assesmentPeerXP/README.md

 The assessment required to build a Personal Finance Management application UI that should allow users to record and track their expenses.

+## Timeframe
+The assessment was completed within the given timeframe of 3 days.

 ## Tasks Completed:

 ### Login Page: